Tips for Web Page Design Layout

 4. Think different

 At this point, you would have some idea about elements that are considered essential to websites but do not be afraid to rethink current conventions.
 Think about elements considered important right now.
 For example, do you need a search button?
 It could help in some cases, but it is redundant in most cases.
 Web page Design layout conventions and web page design layout patterns are present because they work in some cases.
 However, they may not work in all cases and may be outdated.
 Rethink established patterns on a component and think about how you can improve them.

 Image source: pixabay.com

 Do not limit your rethinking to industry standards or conventions, either.
 You also have to rethink your own habits and web page design layout patterns.
-Innovation does not always come by challenging outside conventions; it can also come from challenging yourself with every project.
+Innovation does not always come from challenging outside conventions; it can also come from challenging yourself with every project.
 Do not limit yourself to just one or a few ways of working.
-Examples of various challenges may include a new grid system, new components or just avoiding certain colors and typefaces.
+Examples of various challenges may include a new grid system, new components, or just avoiding certain colors and typefaces.

 5. Focus on the details

 Every web page designer worth their salt would emphasize this point, and for a good reason.
 As the saying goes, ‘God is in the details.
 The smallest details in a website or web page could make a huge difference in the usability of the user.

 Something as simple as a small interaction, aesthetic touch or animation could improve the entire website.
 But these details are essential and will come naturally as you gain more experience.
 Focus on excellence in each component, and it will all come together to form an excellent complete product.
 Each component must be designed like it could be the best standalone component of its own.
 A lot of designers leave parts of their websites for the end and have little regard for them.